Wgtn's Terrace tunnel closed: Witness saw wrong-way driver 'wielding massive knife'

-A two car crash that has forced the closure of the main route in and out of Wellington city was reportedly caused by a man driving the wrong way into incoming traffic.
+A two-car crash that has forced the closure of the main route in and out of Wellington city was reportedly caused by a man driving the wrong way into incoming traffic.

 And witnesses say after the impact he got out of his car wielding a large knife.

+"This incident is ongoing and until it is resolved, the Terrace Tunnel will remain closed in both directions."

+There are reports of gridlock in the central city and police advise motorists to use alternative routes or delay their journey.

-Police confirmed they are responding to a two-vehicle collision that has closed the
+Police had earlier confirmed they responded to a two-vehicle collision that has closed the

 Terrace Tunnel in both directions.